Wyso98/food_recipes_app/README.md

 # App Food Profect

 This project is simple recipes browser.
 It use api: https://api.edamam.com/api/recipes/v2 to find recipes.
+The website is responsive and can be opened on various screen resolutions.

 In the "Home" tab, you can find a simple landing page with a header, interesting facts, and a footer.
 The "Go Up" button will take you to the top of the page.